Introduction

 - In-class exercise: From Formalization to Iteration

-- Technical demonstration: Polymorphism, Inheritance and Common Design Patterns in C++ Code
+- Technical demonstration: Polymorphism, Inheritance, and Common Design Patterns in C++ — Code

-From Formalization to Iteration:
+In-Class Exercise: From Formalization to Iteration

 - Which features or user stories seem most essential to the idea?

-- Which seem extraneous, unresolved or confusing?
+- Which seem extraneous, unresolved, or confusing?

 - Which features will be difficult to implement?